mrwunderbar666/typst-apa7ish/template/main.typ

   and creatively summarize the main message of their research, as it can have a significant impact on the success and visibility of their work.
 ],
-  date: "March 28, 2023",
+  date: "October 20, 2024",
   keywords: [content analysis, citation, bibliometrics],
-  funding: [This research received funding by the Ministry of Silly Walks (Grant ID: 123456)] )
+  funding: [This research received funding by the Ministry of Silly Walks (Grant ID: 123456).]
+)

 = Introduction